earthly/earthly/docs/guides/pushing-images-to-ACR.md

 ## RBAC

 Ensure that you have correct permissions to push and pull the images.
 Please reference the [ACR RBAC documentation](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-roles) to ensure you have the correct permissions set.
-To complete all the activities in this guide, you wull need to have at least the permissions detailed in the built-in `Contributor` role.
+To complete all the activities in this guide, you will need to have at least the permissions detailed in the built-in `Contributor` role.

 ## Run the Target